How to Grow Herbs in Containers

 Sun

-In addition to the right pot, soil, and fertilizer, herbs need a significant amount of sun, preferably about 8-10 hours a day.
-Yes, location, in this instance, really does matter, but the beauty of growing herbs in containers is the ability to move them around as needed.
+Herbs need a significant amount of sun, preferably about 8-10 hours a day, to grow.
+Yes, location really does matter in this instance, but the beauty of growing herbs in containers is the ability to move them around as needed.

 Soil